 The report is the final of a series of reports, papers and other research The Climate Group has produced as part of its role in advising Chinese government institutions in restructuring the Chinese economy according to what senior officials call “green industrialisation” principles.
 It is soon to be presented to the NRDC, the Ministry of Finance and other top Chinese government entities.

 In one of the first efforts to quantify China’s climate finance needs, the report’s authors estimate that achieving China’s 2015 and 2020 emission intensity targets (a 17% cut vs 2010 levels and a 40-45% cut vs 2005 levels respectively), will require a total investment of up to US$333 billion by 2015, escalating to US$413 billion by 2020.

 Current public and private funds are not sufficient to cover the required investment, resulting in a financing “gap” of around 2% of China’s projected GDP in 2015 – or up to US$214 billion - increasing to US$208-243 billion by 2020.

 Plugging this gap will depend on both increased public sector finance, but also on a larger role for private sector financing especially after 2015.
 To ensure this happens, China will need to create the framework and incentives that can leverage large amounts of private finance using the still significant – and increasing – levels of public funding.

-Download more from the Insight Briefing series:
+Download the rest of the Insight Briefing series: